Employee Leaves, Holidays, FMLA and Other Absences

 Family members are persons related to the employee by blood, marriage, or adoption, and minors residing in the employee's home as a result of court proceedings pursuant to the Kansas Code for Care of Children or the Kansas Juvenile Offenders Code.

-As the appointing authority of the University, the Associate Vice President for Human Resources, may require a physician's statement to document illness or disability cited as the reason for leave without pay.
+As the appointing authority of the University, the Vice President for Human Capital Services or department head, may require a physician's statement to document illness or disability cited as the reason for leave without pay.

 Sabbatical leave is paid leave granted by the University for approved full-time faculty to pursue advanced study, conduct research, or secure appropriate industrial or professional experience.
 Faculty members applying for a sabbatical leave must make formal application no later than November 1 of the year preceding that for which leave is requested.
+Applications must be submitted to the Office of the Provost by December 15.
+Exceptions to this deadline may be considered depending upon the circumstances.
 Leaves will be considered based on comparative merit, with preference given to sabbatical leave requests for a full year at one-half pay.

 Sabbatical leave may be granted under the following conditions: